ds29/Kern/README.md

 A simple Core Data manager with easy setup and fetching.
 Kern enables a simple context with easy-to-use fetching methods.
 It's far less feature-rich than the more awesome libraries like [MagicalRecord](https://github.com/MagicalPanda/MagicalRecord) and [ObjectiveRecord](https://github.com/mneorr/ObjectiveRecord).
 It serves a very simple purpose, to store and fetch data in one context (with background processing).

 It borrows heavily from the work of the projects above but strips it down to a bare minimum for its intended purpose.
 I don't make any claim to its originality (call it a mashup).
-It's opininated software, if *you* want to do it differently, *you* can.

 The one *original* concept/implementation included is the data mapping.
 It allows a given `NSManagedObjectModel` to specify a set of mapped attributes (with data types) and then use those attributes to easily save changes.